 - The Southern Pole of Inaccessibility

-Thinking it would be a cool idea to go to the latter, and after a bit more investigation, that idea spread into a challenge of visiting as many Poles of Inaccessibility as possible, including the newly defined Points of Inaccessibility.
+Thinking it would be a cool idea to go to the latter, and after a bit more investigation, that idea spread into a challenge of visiting as many Poles of Inaccessibility as possible, including the newly defined Points of Inaccessibility and defining the concept of The Seven Poles to rival The Seven Summits.

-Future plans include going into space with Virgin Galactic and diving to the Titanic.
+Future plans include going into space with Virgin Galactic and submarining into the Marianas Trench.

 In his ‘spare’ time Chris enjoys racing cars, off-piste skiing and triathlon.